onfroa/PDF-Tools/README.md

 Uploaded files stay in the current browser session and are processed on the user's device.
 The website does not currently include a database, user accounts, cloud storage, or conversion history.
 Closing or refreshing the page clears the selected files.

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript
-- jsPDF
-- PDF-lib
-- PDF.js
-- JSZip
-- Cloudflare Pages

-The required JavaScript libraries are included in the HTML file, allowing the main tools to run without loading external library files.

-For the best experience, use a current version of Chrome, Edge, Firefox, Brave, or Safari.
-Very large files may take longer to process because conversion depends on the device's available memory and processing power.

 ## Project Status

 The website currently includes five working tools: